 Get some more tips on how to avoid becoming a victim of this kind of fraud with our guide to the Amazon automation scam.

 My wife loves this story.
 She loves it so much she has forbidden me from ever using Craigslist again.

-If you have used Craigslist before, you will know there is a “Free Stuff” section.
-I've posted free stuff on Craiglist several times throughout the years.
+If you have used Craigslist before, you will know there is a “Free Stuff” section to search on the website.
+I've posted free stuff on Craigslist several times throughout the years.

 If my dishwasher, dryer, or something else big breaks down, I'll just list it for free rather than loading it into my truck and taking it to the dump.
 I've done this for over a decade and never had an issue.

-Long story short, I ended up with an old couch and an old chair that not even Goodwill wanted.
+Long story short, I ended up with an old couch and an old chair that I couldn't even get rid of by donating to Goodwill.
 So, my next try to get rid of them was Craigslist.
 Surely someone would want a free couch and chair, right?!

 Sure enough, a day later we had a taker!
-However, we were just pulling out of our house to head to church when the cunning Craiglist couple arrived.
+However, we were just pulling out of our house to head out the door to church when the cunning Craigslist couple arrived to collect.
 I got out of my car, introduced myself.
 They said they had just moved into town and were glad to get some free stuff.